Quantitative statistical stability for the equilibrium states of piecewise partially hyperbolic maps: Preliminary Results

-The following result is an estimative for the regularity of the physical measure of $F$.
-This sort of result has many applications and can also be found in \cite{GLU}, \cite{RRR} and \cite{LiLu}, where in \cite{LiLu} the authors reach an analogous result for random dynamical systems.
+The following result is an estimate for the regularity of the invariant measure of $F$ and its proof can be found in Theorem 7.5 of \cite{RRR}.
+This sort of result has many applications and can also be found in \cite{GLU} and \cite{LiLu}, wherein \cite{LiLu} the authors reach an analogous result for random dynamical systems.

 \end{remark}